-- 22.39 Lancaster district has a range of internationally important nature sites but also includes a wide range of other important sites that make up an important wildlife network within the district. - 22.40 Paragraph 9 of the National Planning Policy Framework (NPPF)69 stresses the importance of moving from a net loss of biodiversity to achieving net gains for nature as part of achieving sustainable development.
-Section 11 of the NPPF plus other legislation, regulations and guidance set out how this can be achieved and the legal duties and requirements for nature conservation. - 22.41 The policy focus, hierarchical approach and strategic priorities are in line with national guidance and legislation.
+22.39 Lancaster district has a range of internationally important nature sites but also includes a wide range of other important sites that make up an important wildlife network within the district.

+- 22.40 Paragraph 9 of the 2012 National Planning Policy Framework (NPPF)72 stresses the importance of moving from a net loss of biodiversity to achieving net gains for nature as part of achieving sustainable development.
+Section 11 of the 2012 NPPF plus other legislation, regulations and guidance set out how this can be achieved and the legal duties and requirements for nature conservation. - 22.41 The policy focus, hierarchical approach and strategic priorities are in line with national guidance and legislation.
 The hierarchy of designated sites and their significance is set out in the policy and is: - a.
 Sites of international nature importance.
 This also applies to sites and habitats outside the designed boundaries that support the species listed as being important in the designation of these internationally important sites often termed as 'supporting habitat' or 'functionally linked land' for example feeding areas used by pink footed geese. - b.
 Sites of national nature and geological importance, which in Lancaster district comprises Sites of Special Scientific Interest (SSSIs). - c.
-Sites of regional nature and geological importance, which in Lancaster district comprises Biological Heritage Sites (BHSs) and Geological Heritage Sites (RIGs).
+Sites of regional nature and geological importance, which in Lancaster district comprises Biological Heritage Sites (BHSs) and Geological Heritage Sites (RIGs). - 22.42 Development proposals that may have impacts on species and habitats will be expected to have due regard to Policy DM44 of the Development Management DPD.
+The Internationally and Nationally designated sites are identified on the Local Plan Policies Map and are described in Policy EN7.